-Raj Palace Hotel or similar (2 nts), Hotel Swati Deluxe or similar (2 nts), Hotel Mahal Khandela (2 nts), Raj Mahal Palace or similar (1 nt), Hotel Roop Niwas Kothi (1 nt), Surajgarh Fort (1 nt)
+Raj Palace Hotel or similar (2 nts), Hotel Swati Deluxe or similar (2 nts), Hotel Mahal Khandela or similar (2 nts), Raj Mahal Palace or similar (1 nt), Hotel Roop Niwas Kothi or Similar (1 nt), Surajgarh Fort or Similar (1 nt)

 Accommodation is clean and simple.
 You'll mainly stay in small, locally-run, 2-3 star hotels and guesthouses, which reflect the character of the area,generally these will be a twin room with private facilities.
 Sometimes you'll stay in larger, more comfortable hotels or occasionally rustic accommodation with basic facilities.
 We use a variety of accommodation on most trips; chosen for their value for money, location and atmosphere.
 We also try and incorporate unique accommodation experiences, such as a night with a local tribe, or sleeping under the stars in the desert.

 Family of two - All family groupings of two will be put into a twin room.